sebas8824/TILApp/README.md

 # TIL App

-This app registers acronyms for logged in users
+This app registers acronyms for logged in users.

+This project was meant to demonstrate the capabilities of Vapor, Fluent, Authentication and Leaf modules for this framework.

 ## Getting Started